denisecase/js-gui-pwa-fact/README.md

 - A browser (e.g., Firefox or Chrome)
 - A text editor (e.g., VS Code or Notepad++, or Chrome)
 - A favorite API (a service that will respond to requests)
+- Web Server for Chrome Extension (or view the [Demo](https://profcase.github.io/js-gui-pwa-fact/))

+## IMPORTANT!
+Serve the app to use fetch

+We can't serve as a local file and use fetch, so host the app locally with [Web Server for Chrome Extension](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb)

 ## App to PWA